eilvelia/tdl/README.md

 [nvm]: https://github.com/nvm-sh/nvm

-Another option is to build TDLib with the same OpenSSL version that the Node.js binary on your system includes.
+Another option, which is probably more convenient for most users, is to build TDLib against the same OpenSSL version that the installed Node.js binary includes.

 <!--
 Node.js contains openssl headers, so it might be possible to build TDLib directly with openssl included in Node.js using an option like this: